RealAnonymous2019/TypeDirectedOS/README.md

 ### Prerequisites

-1. Install Coq 8.8.1 or Coq 8.8.2.
-(Note Coq 8.9 is not compatiable with `Metalib`) The recommended way to install Coq is via `OPAM`.
+1. Install Coq 8.9.1.
+   The recommended way to install Coq is via `OPAM`.
 Refer to [here](https://coq.inria.fr/opam/www/using.html) for detailed steps.
-Or one could download the pre-built packages for Windows and MacOS via [here](https://github.com/coq/coq/releases/tag/V8.8.2).
+Or one could download the pre-built packages for Windows and MacOS via [here](https://github.com/coq/coq/releases/tag/V8.9.1).
 Choose a suitable installer according to your platform.

 2. Make sure `Coq` is installed (type `coqc` in the terminal, if you see "command